Lee High School (Huntsville, Alabama): History

 Lee High School was named for the Lee Highway (U.S. Route 72) that ran in front of the old school location in the 1950s, which, in turn, was named after Confederate and Union General Robert E. Lee.
-The school's mascot is now a 5-Star General and, for many years, a painting of General Robert E. Lee mounted on his horse and holding the Confederate flag was on the Gymnasium wall.
+The school's mascot is now a five-star general and, for many years, a painting of General Robert E. Lee mounted on his horse and holding the Confederate flag was on the Gymnasium wall.
 In 1974 the flag was painted over and the Generals' mascot is now held to represent no specific person.

 The original building was constructed in 1957 and opened in the later part of the 1957–1958 school year.
 The current facility for Lee High School was begun in 2010 and was occupied during the 2012–2013 school year.
 According to the 1967–1968 Lee High School Student Handbook:

 The school operated as a junior high school to allow for the eventual closure of nearby Rison High School and changed its status in tandem with the opening of Chapman Junior High School (later, Chapman Middle School).
+In 1964, Lee Jr. High School became Lee High School.

 In 1986, the Huntsville City Schools created the Lee Arts and Pre-Engineering Magnet programs.
 This program draws students from other schools in the city to Lee for study and opportunities in specific areas.
 The arts magnet has been rather successful, attracting talented students for theater and vocal music opportunities.

 The Huntsville City Schools constructed a new Lee High School facility on Meridian Street, North (next to the original location).
 The new building is 250000 sqft and designed for 1,200 students.

 One issue surmounted during construction was the Norfolk Southern railroad adjacent to the school; a raised bridge was erected to allow students to access playing fields that are located across the track from the classrooms.

 Although the school's scheduled opening was established as the beginning of the 2012–2013 school year, the new Lee Lyric Theatre had its debut production in June 2012.
 The production, Oliver!, was a collaboration between the school and Independent Musical Productions.

 On August 16, 2012, a ribbon-cutting ceremony marked the opening of the new Lee High School.

 The new facility also houses "New Century Technology High School", which was a virtual entity at Columbia High School since the mid-1990s.